-Cargo ship carrying 43 crew and thousands of cows is missing off Japan after typhoon
+Cargo ship carrying 43 crew and thousands of cattle is missing off Japan after typhoon

 A naval P-3C surveillance aircraft spotted a Filipino crew member wearing a life vest and waving while bobbing up and down in the water on Wednesday night, the Defense Ministry said.
 The crew member was picked up by a coast guard patrol boat.
-He is now able to walk and his condition is not life-threatening, the coast guard said.
+He is able to walk and his condition is not considered life-threatening, the coast guard said.

 But the rest of the crew, 38 Filipinos, two Australians and two New Zealanders, remain missing, with bad weather hampering rescue efforts.